-I used G27 pedals with the Nixim brake mod for a number of years and although they work well I wanted some top mounted GT style pedals to hopefully get a better feeling of immersion so I decided to make my own.
+I used G27 pedals with the Nixim brake mod for many years and although they worked fine I wanted some top mounted GT style pedals to hopefully get a better feeling of immersion so I decided to make my own.

-For the main structure, I used 50mm x 50mm and 30mm x 15mm aluminium box section and 10mm stainless steel rod to hold it all together.
-I produced a basic CAD design and g-code files for CNC which are available here although they could just as easily have been cut and drilled by hand.
+For the main structure, I used 50mm x 50mm and 30mm x 15mm aluminium box section and 10mm stainless steel rod with some fairly sturdy collars to hold it all together.
+I looked at a few designs online and produced a basic CAD design in Sketchup although I did change a few things during the build:

 For the electronics, I used the Leo Bodnar BU0836-LC Load Cell Joystick Controller which has a single load cell interface and multiple inputs for analogue devices (eg. potentiometers and hall sensors) and digital inputs for buttons and switches.

 The load cell I used for the brake is a 0-30kg model bought from China which results in a fairly light pedal so I may swap that for a higher rated model in the future.
-The model I have is a Shenlen SL602 which is wired as WHITE = +5V, RED = -IN, YELLOW = +IN and BLACK = GND.
+The model I have is a Shenlen SL602 which is wired as:

-The pedals are fully adjustable for separation, reach and stroke but as I always left-foot brake in games I spaced them fairly equally although it would be straightforward to set them for heel-and-toe operation.
+The pedals are fully adjustable for separation, reach and stroke but as I always left-foot brake in games I spaced them fairly equally although it would be straightforward to set them up for heel-and-toe.

-I don't think these pedals will make me any quicker but they do feel a lot more like driving a real car than my G27's so are good for improving immersion.
+I don't think these pedals have made me any quicker but they do feel a lot more like driving a real car than G27's so are good for improving immersion at least.